It’s easy to forget that building good habits doesn’t happen overnight.

 SMART Goals might already sound familiar to you.
 This approach to developing a plan will help you stay on track and measure your results.

 Combine your ideas into a plan that’s specific, measurable, attainable, relevant, and timely.
 Paste this on your wall, make it your desktop wallpaper, or input it into Google Calendar, and...

 Follow your plan!

-Then you’ll be well on your way being the best version of you.
+Then you’ll be well on your way of being the best version of you.

 Staying on track

 If you miss a day, or don’t follow your plan exactly, don’t feel discouraged!
 Plans are made to be revised as you discover what really works for you.

 After all, miracles don’t happen overnight.
-You might not see results within the first few weeks, but a year later, you’d be amazed at how far you’ve come since day one.
+You might not see results within the first few weeks, but a year later, you might just be amazed at how far you’ve come since day one.